UsabilityEngineering/ThatWineIsMine/phase2/README.md

 # Phase 2: Interaction Design

+* Team: That Wine is Mine
+* Contributors: Carlson Smith, Nathan Tisdale, and Teng Xiong

 # Exectutive Summary

 * Using the information and research that we got in phase 1, we planned out an app with __wireframes__.